yonatan-juarez-5/school/README.md

 # school
 # this repo will be used to keep track of class projects

-# cs 455 java systems design
+#cs 455 java systems design

+#cs402 operating systems

-# dsci 552 machine learning for data science
+#dsci 552 machine learning for data science

-# cs571 web development
+#cs571 web development

-# cs585 database systems
+#cs585 database systems